COMMUNITIES will soon find out if they have been successful in a prestigious competition to find Dorset’s best village.

 “It was a pleasure to go round and visit different communities.”

-Mrs Burden said judges weren’t necessarily looking for ‘chocolate box’ picture villages but instead considered the general care of a place including the upkeep of facilities, and how it builds a community spirit.
+Mrs Burden said judges weren’t necessarily looking for ‘chocolate box’ picture villages but instead considered the general care of a place including the upkeep of facilities, and how it builds a

 Street scenes are marked rather than individual gardens.